aws-samples/hyperledger-on-kubernetes/remote-org/README.md

   `scp -i /Users/edgema/Documents/apps/eks/eks-fabric-key-account1.pem ec2-user@ec2-34-228-23-44.compute-1.amazonaws.com:/home/ec2-user/org7msp.tar /Users/edgema/Documents/apps/hyperledger-on-kubernetes/org7msp.tar`
 * Copy the tar file to your SSH EC2 host in your original AWS account (the one hosting the main Fabric network) using (replace with your directory name, EC2 DNS and keypair):
  `scp -i /Users/edgema/Documents/apps/eks/eks-fabric-key.pem org7msp.tar ec2-user@ec2-18-236-169-96.us-west-2.compute.amazonaws.com:/home/ec2-user/org7msp.tar`
-* SSH into the EC2 instance in your original Kubernetes cluster in your original AWS account
+* SSH into the EC2 bastion in your original Kubernetes cluster in your original AWS account
 * `cd /`
 * `sudo tar xvf ~/org7msp.tar` - this should extract they certs for the new org onto the EFS drive, at /opt/share

-### Step 2a - Copy the orderer pem file
+### Step 2a - Copy the orderer pem file - Fabric Orderer Org
-Copy the orderer cert pem file from the original ec2 instance to the new ec2 instance.
-The pem file should be in the same directory on both - i.e. on the EFS drive accessible to the Kuberentes clusters.
+Copy the orderer cert pem file from the original EC2 bastion to the new EC2 bastion.
+The pem file should be in the same directory on both - i.e. on the EFS drive accessible to the Kubernetes clusters.

 You can either use scp for this, or just copy and paste the contents (I use 'vi' to make sure there are no issues with carriage returns/line feeds in the file)

 /opt/share/rca-data/org0-ca-chain.pem

-### Step 3 - Update channel config to include new org
+### Step 3 - Update channel config to include new org - Fabric Orderer Org
-On the EC2 instance in the existing Fabric network, i.e. where the orderer is running.
+On the EC2 bastion in the existing Fabric network, i.e. where the orderer is running.

 * Edit the file `./remote-org/step3-create-channel-config.sh`, and add the new org and domain to the two ENV variables at the top of the file
 * Run the script `./remote-org/step3-create-channel-config.sh`.

-### Step 4 - Sign channel config created in step 3
+### Step 4 - Sign channel config created in step 3 - Fabric Orderer Org
-On the EC2 instance in the existing Fabric network, i.e. where the orderer is running.
+On the EC2 bastion in the existing Fabric network, i.e. where the orderer is running.

 * Run the script `./remote-org/step4-sign-channel-config.sh`.

 You may need to run this against multiple organisations, depending on how your Fabric network is structured.
 The channel config must be signed by the orgs specified in the channel update policy.

-### Step 5 - Update channel config created in step 3
+### Step 5 - Update channel config created in step 3 - Fabric Orderer Org
-On the EC2 instance in the existing Fabric network, i.e. where the orderer is running.
+On the EC2 bastion in the existing Fabric network, i.e. where the orderer is running.

 * Run the script `./remote-org/step5-update-channel-config.sh`.

 This updates the channel with the new channel config.

-### Step 6 - Start the new peer
+### Step 6 - Start the new peer - New Fabric Org
-On the EC2 instance in the new org.
+On the EC2 bastion in the new org.

 Run the script `./remote-org/step6-start-new-peer.sh`.

-### Step 7 - copy the channel genesis block to the new org
+### Step 7 - copy the channel genesis block to the new org - Fabric Orderer Org
 On your local laptop or host.

 Copy the <channel-name>.block file from the main Fabric network to the new org, as follows: